 In-kind contributions are recognized in the financial statements if the services or goods received enhance or create non-financial assets or require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-For the year ended December 31, 2018, the Organization received \$31,330 of in-kind contributions.
+For the years ended December 31, 2019 and 2018, the Organization received \$52,386 and \$31,330 of in-kind contributions, respectively.

-The Organization also receives a significant amount of contributed time from volunteers that do not meet the recognition criteria, totaling approximately 8,100 hours in 2018.
+The Organization also receives a significant amount of contributed time from volunteers that do not meet the recognition criteria, totaling approximately 10,300 hours in 2019 and 8,100 hours in 2018.
 Accordingly, the value of such contributed time is not reflected in the accompanying financial statements.